 Cornwall

-In 2010, the girls and I explored Cornwall, an incredibly beautiful and mysterious part of Britain.
+In 2010, the girls and I explored Cornwall, a beautiful and mysterious part of Britain.
 Every Sunday for the next few months, I’ll post stories and photos from this independent-minded, ancient Celtic kingdom.
 If Cornwall is on your agenda this summer, even tentatively, I hope you’ll find a little inspiration here on Sophie’s World.

 We’ll cover the deliciously spooky Bodmin Moor and Jamaica Inn, the quirky villages Looe and Polperro, We’ll have a look at surfers’ favourite Newquay, and a quick peek at Trerice Manor nearby.
 There will be a little something from Land’s End, Britain’s southernmost point.
 We’ll explore a little history, King Arthur in particular, including his mythical birthplace, the very real Tintagel Castle.
 Last, but certainly not least, my favourite spot in England and possible anywhere, is in Cornwall, the uber-gorgeous seaside village of Port Isaac.